-I ended up wondering the streets of Venice with my luggage.
+I ended up wandering the streets of Venice with my luggage.
 Not a fun experience after a flight :'(

-The streets were confusing as hell.
-On map, the layout seems straightforward enough.
+The streets were confusing.
+On a map, the layout seems straightforward enough.
 It’s a tiny island with small streets here and there, resembling any other European city.
 The story is completely different when you are physically there.
 There were no less than a few thousand intersections and crisscrossing alleyways.
-Many streets were impossible to locate due to the weird numbering system (instead of having different street names, the houses are numbered in accordance to the districts).
+Many streets were impossible to locate due to the numbering system (instead of having different street names, the houses are numbered in accordance with the districts).
 Since I had no phone, I had to walk around and hope for the best.
 But thank god for those welcoming Italians (Some of the most helpful people I’ve met)!!
 I was offered help by a local, who was kind enough to walk some hour or two to help me find my bed.

 5 days in Florence, use it as the base for Cinque Terre and Pisa.